Update: I’ve now (in 2020) had 4 miscarriages and three live births.

 It wasn’t, though.
 I started bleeding one weekend, and just like that, it was another miscarriage.

-Until I started bleeding on Sunday.
-And then cramping.
+I started bleeding on a Sunday.
+And then there was the cramping.
 And then the ER doctor poked his head in the room and said, “Got all the tests and ultrasound results.
 You’re not pregnant.
 The nurse will be right by with your discharge papers.”

-Now I begin the process of healing.
+But it didn’t lesson my heartache.
+And I began the process of healing.
 Again.

 Like many people, I use music to help me heal.
-I’m not talented with regards to music or the arts – I can’t draw, can’t compose, and can’t carry a tune.
-But I love and embrace the words and emotions of others that are put into song.
+But I’m not talented with regards to music or the arts – I can’t draw, can’t compose, and can’t carry a tune.
+However, I love and embrace the words and emotions of others that are put into song.

 So as I once again composed a Sonos playlist with songs about miscarriage to help me through this (because I don’t keep them after I don’t need them), I wanted to share some of these songs with you.